wanatpj/h_blind/README.md

 any user.
 When the leak occur, the company will identify the broker and the broker will identify the end user.<br/>
 The below picture explains the process of identifing the user in case of an Internet sreaming film broker.
-At first we have first level watermarking.
+At first we have a first level of watermarking.
 We send wm<sub>i</sub>(DIGITAL WORK) to broker company i. wm<sub>i</sub>(DIGITAL WORK) denotes watermarked version of DIGITAL WORK.
 Index i denotes that for every broker we watermark the work using different watermark.
 Then there is a second level of watermarking when brokers distribute the work to the end users.
-When some end user will make a leak then we first identify the broker and the broker identifies the end user.
+When some end user will make a leak then we identify firstly the broker and the broker identifies the end user.
 ![Leak by end user](/images/leak-detection-with-a-broker.png) *Below picture would be a picture leaked by Paweł Wanat through Company G*